 The Springfield Fire Department (SFD) will also be hiring new recruits to stay ahead of attrition.
-While the department is currently at full staffing, it is proactively looking to manage attrition with plans to run at least one (1) academy in FY24.
+While the department is currently at full staffing, it is proactively looking to manage attrition with plans to run at least one (1) academy in FY25.
 Recruits continue to be sent to the state-run academy program, which has been successful in graduating new firefighters to begin immediately working in the stations.
-In FY23, the City came to an agreement with the Firefighters union after much negotiation.
-The wage increases agreed upon in this contract are reflected in the FY24 budget.

 The SFD's budget includes continued funding to replace, proactively, equipment such as firefighter turnout gear and SCBA air bottles, both of which are critical to ensuring the safety of our first responders.
 The new air bottles, which align with NFPA standards, hold an additional 15 minutes of air capacity, giving firefighters more time to handle fires without interruption.
-The department will continue to deploy its health and wellness program, which aims at promoting the physical and mental health of responders while reducing instances of on-the-job injuries.
+The department will also continue to deploy its health and wellness program, which aims at promoting the physical and mental health of first responders while reducing instances of on-the-job injuries.
 Lastly, the budget funds all contractual lease payments for fire apparatus', which the SFD has been replacing each year since FY16 to retire units at their end of their useful life and drive down the need for costly repairs.